Data Protection

 Accessing Your Records

 You have the right to access your personal data.
-Requests can be submitted in writing to The Freedom of Information Unit, The Rotunda Hospital, Parnell Square, Dublin 1, or by email to [email protected].
+Requests can be submitted in writing to The Freedom of Information Unit, The Rotunda Hospital, 1-2 Cavendish Row, Dublin 1, D01 K883, or by email to [email protected].
 Additionally, under the Freedom of Information Act 2014, you may request information held by the hospital, subject to legal exemptions.
-An application form can be downloaded here.

 Updates to Our Privacy Statement